 - Understand the limitations of the system’s structures.

-Coming to technical skills, it involves a combination of three things – programming languages, real-time operating systems, and device drivers.
+Coming to technical skills, involves a combination of three things – Embedded programming languages, real-time operating systems, and device drivers.
 To mention a few of the prime criteria:

-- Linux OS, Real-time-OS, Software optimizations skills at the System on a Chip (SoC) level.
+- Linux OS, Real-time-OS, and Software optimization skills at the System on a Chip (SoC) level.

 - Debugging skills, updating skills for already existing codes.

-- Understanding of data structure, Python programming language, ability to read a schematic.
+- Understanding of data structure, Python programming language, ability to understand schematic and datasheet.